 K-12 schools face cyberattacks?
 How can that be?
-It seems so inappropriate, so illegal.
-It is both of those things, but unfortunately, such attacks are increasingly common.
-For instance, according to the 2018 State of K-12 Cybersecurity: Year in Review, a report from the K-12 Cybersecurity Resource Center, 2020 was a record-breaking year for attacks in schools, with more than 400 incidents recorded.
+Unfortunately, such attacks are increasingly common.
+For instance, according to the 2020 State of K-12 Cybersecurity: Year in Review, a report from the K-12 Cybersecurity Resource Center, 2020 was a record-breaking year for attacks in schools, with more than 400 incidents recorded.
 These attacks vary in type but are mainly associated with the following:

 To understand the scale of the problem, consider that the Los Angeles Times reported as many as 500,000 students and staff at the San Diego’s Unified School District may have had their personal data stolen by cybercriminals in 2018.
 The breach included social security numbers, dates of birth, phone numbers, and private health information.

 Why K-12 Cyber Security Is So Important

 There’s no way to sugarcoat it: breaches of this magnitude are happening all over the place, in virtually every corporate and government setting.
 Hackers tend to look for weakly guarded systems.
 Unfortunately, is common for school districts to have those, due to limited resources for IT and cybersecurity.
 And, to be sure, who would have even thought of this as an issue even a few years ago?

 Thousands of students, their families, faculty, and staff are having their privacy invaded.
 They are at risk of fraud, identity theft, and online harassment.
 College admissions and other sensitive educational processes such as special ed grants are at risk if sensitive information is exposed online.
 Data breaches affect the districts’ reputations and diminish community trust in the institutions.

 How and Why School Data Is Getting Breached